andela-jwan/rails_testing_with_capybara/README.md

     validates :price, numericality: true
     ```

     But now we have two errors again in suya_spec.rb!
-This is because our other test which tested the spicy column did not include prices that were numbers.
+This is because our other tests which tested the spicy column did not include prices that were numbers.
 We need to fix those later.
 For now let's focus on the test which tests the price column.

     Rerun our tests and this should be our error: